sodiboo/custom-highlight/README.md

 ![The above code, rendered in discord](example.png)

 This bot is easily extensible to any tree-sitter grammar.
 It responds to any message that is a codeblock, and optionally a command it recognizes. ``+parse`` will just parse the codeblock's contents and dump the root node as an S-expression, and ``+highlight`` will print the ANSI highlighting.
 If there is no command at all and the message is a pure codeblock, it will default to ``+highlight``.
+If you're on mobile, you can also do ``+render`` to render it to an image, which will be easier to view on more platforms.

+The color scheme of this bot's highlighting is generally based loosely on vscode's default theme of Dark+, with some compromises being made.
+Most notably, all literals are ``CYAN`` to match discord's default language settings.

-If you wanna run this bot locally, create ``token`` file with the token in the root of this repository, and then just ``cargo run``
+If you wanna run this bot locally, create ``token`` file with the token in the root of this repository, add a font named ``font.ttf`` (i use [Fira Code](https://github.com/tonsky/FiraCode)) and then just ``cargo run``